 During the first surgery, doctors removed the melanomas from her upper and lower leg.
 She left the hospital in crutches because she couldn't walk.
 While it scared her at first, months later, she was back in the tanning beds.

 According to the American Cancer Society, skin cancer is the most commonly diagnosed cancer in the U.S., and rates have been rising for the last 30 years.
 There are three types of skin cancer: melanoma (the deadliest), squamous cell and basal cell.
-Melanoma is currently the second most common cancer among women between the ages of 15-29.
+Melanoma is one of the most common cancers diagnosed in young women.

-According to recent research from the American Academy of Dermatology, using an indoor tanning bed before the age of 35 increases melanoma risk by 59 percent (and that risk increases with more frequent use).
+According to recent research from the American Academy of Dermatology, using an indoor tanning bed before the age of 35 increases melanoma risk by 59% (and that risk increases with more frequent use).
 Even just one visit to a tanning bad can increase a user's risk of developing skin cancer.
-While indoor tanning bed use is on the decline, nearly 10 million adults still tan every year, according to the Centers for Disease Control and Prevention.
+While indoor tanning bed use is on the decline, as of 2015 nearly 8 million adults still tan every year, according to the Centers for Disease Control and Prevention.

 Tanning devices deliver UVA rays that are five to 15 times higher than those delivered by the summer sun in the middle of the day.
 Any dermatologist will tell you there is no such thing as a safe or healthy tan — any change in the color of your skin represents damage and is the body's response to harmful UV radiation.